najaf-debug/najaf-debug/README.md

 💻 **Ex-Flutter Developer | Python & ML Learner**

 I'm passionate about building modern UI experiences using **Flutter** and **Web Technologies (HTML, CSS, JS)**.
-Recently, I have shifted my focus to **Python** and I’m now actively exploring **Machine Learning** to step into the world of intelligent systems.
+Recently, I have shifted my focus to **JavaScript** and I’m now actively exploring **MERN** to step into the world of Web Development.

 ---